KenniBlank/Todo_List/README.md

 # Todo_List
 A simple project of todo list
-- Its at its beginner phase
+- Its at its novice phase